cmmid/CovidGlobalNow/man/region-specific-methods/belgium.md

-* The reporting delay was estimated using a combined European linelist (including cases from Germany, France, Italy, Austria, the Netherlands, Belgium, and Spain).
+* The reporting delay was estimated using a combined linelist (including cases from Germany, France, Italy, Austria, the Netherlands, Belgium, Spain, Canada, the United States, and Australia).